 For some countries, such as Guatemala or Uruguay, one month is the right length of time to be exploring.
 Brazil, however, is a different kettle of fish, and if you want to properly explore this country you’re going to need several months.

 During our 3 months in Brazil, we still had to make sacrifices about which cities we had time for, even though we were on average travelling a lot faster than usual.
 We stayed still for 2 weeks in Florianópolis, 2 weeks in Juara and 10 days in Rio de Janeiro, but other than that we were moving every 2-3 days for the rest of our 3 months in Brazil.

 If visas allowed, we could have easily pushed our stay out to 4, 5, maybe 6 months, and still have plenty that we didn’t get round to seeing.

 We managed to see 10 states in total, stretching from the far South to the North-East with plenty of Central in between, but our advice if you have less than 3 months in Brazil is to choose one region to explore, and whatever you do, don’t miss the crazy-beautiful Rio de Janeiro.
 Luckily, the cheapest flights from Europe to Brazil tend to land in Rio, and it has plenty of the cheap[er] internal flights, so we recommend using the city as your base to other adventures.
 Boa viajem!

-Liked this post on the highs and lows of our 3 months in Brazil?
+After these highs and lows of 3 months in Brazil, don’t miss: